 Rounding off the summer holidays, Tractor Ted, the universally-loved green tractor will be chugging into Powderham for the last week of August.
-This little green tractor has wowed millions of children over the years with his real life farm stories which are told in a fun, educational and totally charming manner.
-All stories are told with young children in mind as they are introduced to what is happening on the farm from potato harvesting to milking the cows.
+This little green tractor has wowed millions of children over the years.
+With his real life farm stories which are told in a fun, educational and totally charming manner.
+All stories are told with young children in mind.
+They are introduced to what is happening on the farm from potato harvesting to milking the cows.

-All the activities are included in Powderham’s day admission prices, and there’s also a seven day free return so there’s no pressure to fit everything into one day – just go back again within the week!
+All the activities are included in Powderham’s day admission prices.
+There’s also a seven day free return so there’s no pressure to fit everything into one day – just go back again within the week!

-Disclaimer – we were given admission to Powderham Castle to enjoy their Medieval Madness activities, for the purpose of this review, but opinions, words and pictures are my own.
+Disclaimer – we were given admission to Powderham Castle to enjoy their Medieval Madness activities.
+This was for the purpose of this review, but opinions, words and pictures are my own.